Find Healthcare Schools

 The states with the most job growth for Diagnostic Medical Sonographer are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Rhode Island, Illinois, or Connecticut.
 These states have the worst job growth for this type of profession.

-Diagnostic Medical Sonographers make between $51,430 and $100,480 a year.
+The salary for Diagnostic Medical Sonographers ranges between about $51,430 and $100,480 a year.

 undefined